house9/house9.github.io/source/_posts/2013-11-08-working-with-timezones-and-ruby-on-rails.markdown

 Sample code can be found at: [https://github.com/house9/sample_timez](https://github.com/house9/sample_timez)

-The sample code has user profiles with timezone settings, an event model, and a work schedule model.
+The sample includes user profiles with timezone settings, an event model, and a work schedule model.
 It comes with a small set of sample data as well.
 To set it up locally, follow the [README](https://github.com/house9/sample_timez/blob/master/README.md) instructions.

 ## Application Settings